-Resolution 3 - Approval of the Directors' Remuneration Report
+Resolution 2 - Approval of the Directors' Remuneration Report

-THAT the Directors' Remuneration Report for the financial year ended 31 December 2019, set out on pages 87 to 107 (excluding the Directors' Remuneration Policy set out on pages 89 to 96) of the 2019 Integrated Report be hereby approved.
+THAT the Directors' Remuneration Report for the financial year ended 31 December 2020, set out on pages 92 to 107 of the 2020 Integrated Report be hereby approved.

-Resolutions 4 to 16 Election and Re-election of Directors
+Resolutions 3 to 18 Election and re-election of Directors

-- Resolution 4 THAT Jan Bennink be elected as a director of the Company. - Resolution 5 THAT Thomas H. Johnson be elected as a director of the Company. - Resolution 6 THAT Dessi Temperley be elected as a director of the Company with effect from the end of the AGM. - Resolution 7 THAT José Ignacio Comenge be re-elected as a director of the Company. - Resolution 8 THAT Francisco Crespo Benítez be re-elected as a director of the Company. - Resolution 9 THAT Irial Finan be re-elected as a director of the Company. - Resolution 10 THAT Damian Gammell be re-elected as a director of the Company. - Resolution 11 THAT Nathalie Gaveau be re-elected as a director of the Company.
+Resolution 3 - THAT Manolo Arroyo be elected as a director of the Company.
+Resolution 4 - THAT John Bryant be elected as a director of the Company.
+Resolution 5 - THAT Christine Cross be elected as a director of the Company.
+Resolution 6 - THAT Brian Smith be elected as a director of the Company.
+Resolution 7 - THAT Garry Watts be elected as a director of the Company.
+Resolution 8 - THAT Jan Bennink be re-elected as a director of the Company.
+Resolution 9 - THAT José Ignacio Comenge be re-elected as a director of the Company.
+Resolution 10 - THAT Damian Gammell be re-elected as a director of the Company.
+Resolution 11 - THAT Nathalie Gaveau be re-elected as a director of the Company.
+Resolution 12 - THAT Álvaro Gómez-Trénor Aguilar be re-elected as a director of the Company.

-- Resolution 12 THAT Álvaro Gómez-Trénor Aguilar be re-elected as a director of the Company. - Resolution 13 THAT Dagmar Kollmann be re-elected as a director of the Company. - Resolution 14 THAT Alfonso Líbano Daurella be re-elected as a director of the Company. - Resolution 15 THAT Lord Mark Price be re-elected as a director of the Company. - Resolution 16 THAT Mario Rotllant Solá be re-elected as a director of the Company.
+- Resolution 13 THAT Thomas Johnson be re-elected as a director of the Company. - Resolution 14 THAT Dagmar Kollmann be re-elected as a director of the Company. - Resolution 15 THAT Alfonso Líbano Daurella be re-elected as a director of the Company. - Resolution 16 THAT Mark Price be re-elected as a director of the Company. - Resolution 17 THAT Mario Rotllant Solá be re-elected as a director of the Company. - Resolution 18 THAT Dessi Temperley be re-elected as a director of the Company.

-Resolution 17 - Reappointment of the Auditor
+Resolution 19 - Reappointment of the Auditor